bstanley0601/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-   b) Do these values differ from the estimates from the first part of the assignment?
+###   d) Do these values differ from the estimates from the first part of the assignment?
-   What is the impact of imputing missing data on the estimates
+###   What is the impact of imputing missing data on the estimates
-   of the total daily number of steps?
+###   of the total daily number of steps?

 ```r